 When you're out walking a client's dog, your furry companion is startled and ends up biting a member of the public, causing them to have to go to the hospital.
-Your public liability insurance will cover your legal and compensation costs in the event of a claim.
+Your public liability insurance can cover your legal and compensation costs.

 Stolen client data

-You store your client's details on your laptop in order to manage booking.
-If cyber criminals attack your system and steal your customer's personal details, cyber insurance covers your legal and compensation costs in the even of a claim after a data breach.
+You store your clients' details on your laptop.
+If cyber criminals attack your system and steal your customers' personal details, cyber insurance could cover your legal and compensation costs after a data breach.

 How do dog walker insurance claims work?